guipostic/M2_GENIOMHE_C/01_basics.md

 PRINT11: 0x7ffe48f19fc8 .......
 0x7ffe48f19fcc
 ```

-### Definition, declaration and initialization
+### Declaration and initialization
-   - A pointer is a variable that stores the memory address of another variable.
    - Pointers are declared using an asterisk (*) symbol followed by the data type they point to.
    - Pointers must be initialized with the address of a valid variable before they can be used.
 Uninitialized pointers may lead to undefined behavior.

 Example:

    ```c
    int* ptr_test1 = &test1;
    printf("PRINT12: %p\n", ptr_test1);
    ```
    💡 To have behavior defined by the C standard when printing a pointer, you should convert it to `(void*)`

 Output:

    ```
    PRINT12: 0x7ffe48f19fc8
    ```